Cold Heart (Pnau remix): Music and lyrics

-Critical reception and accolades
+Critical reception

 "Cold Heart (Pnau remix)" was met with a warm reception from music critics, with many complimenting the combination of John's previous hits in the song.
 David Smyth from Evening Standard characterised the song as a "particularly slick updating of classic Elton".
-Annie Zaleski for Variety declared the end result of the mashup to be "relentlessly modern, a seamless (and savvy) [fusion] of eras".
+Annie Zaleski for Variety declared the result of the mashup to be "relentlessly modern, a seamless (and savvy) [fusion] of eras".
 Althea Legaspi of Rolling Stone highlighted that the songs received a "groove-tipped refresh" in the song.
 Lars Brandle from Billboard described the mashup as "expertly created".
 Billboard's Stephen Daw thought that "Dua Lipa's voice sounds like butter as she croons the iconic chorus 'And I think it's gonna be a long, long time,' while the production from PNAU never goes over-the-top, only complementing John's original visions."
-Helen Brown of The Independent penned that the song "does a terrific job [combining] 'Sacrifice' and 'Rocket Man', giving both a tendon-twanging freshness".
+Helen Brown of The Independent wrote that the song "does a terrific job [combining] 'Sacrifice' and 'Rocket Man', giving both a tendon-twanging freshness".
 Lakshmi Govindrajan Javeri from Firstpost elaborated that the song "blends iconic portions of 'Sacrifice' and 'Rocket Man' to create a number that puritans will grudgingly admit is addictive at best, sacrilegious at worst".

 Emily Lee for iHeart commented that the mashup "may seem like a chaotic choice [but] Pnau [...] pull it together seamlessly".
 Robert Moran for Sydney Morning Herald dubbed the song "ubiquitous", commending its blend of "Lipa's vocals on the hook and Pnau's atmospheric house sound and signature chants".
 Daniela Avila of People labeled the song as a "perfect dancefloor singalong".
 Charlie Dukes from Renowned for Sound marked the song as a "modern anthem" that "the world never knew it needed".
 Gary Ryan for NME inscribed that the song "imperiously drapes itself over the disco-revival chaise longue".
-Will Hodgkinson of the Times wrote that the song "sounds cheesy as hell, yet the end result is so vibrant that you cannot help but be cheered by it".
+Will Hodgkinson of The Times wrote that the song "sounds cheesy as hell, yet the end result is so vibrant that you cannot help but be cheered by it".
 Jordan Robledo from Gay Times praised John and Lipa's "incredible" vocal delivery that are "sure to leave fans yearning for their own trip to the dance floor".
 In conclusion, Jem Aswad for Variety found the song "a living example of [John's] legendary patronage of younger artists and represents a new concept in mainstream musical reinvention".
 Terry Staunton of Record Collector was less impressed, deriding it as "awkward" and "a little out of step".